christian-vorhemus/azure-percept-py/README.md

 Note that the package includes pre-built libraries that will only run on an aarch64 architecture!

-## Azure Ear sample
+## Azure Percept Audio sample
-The following sample authenticates the Azure Ear sensor, records audio for 5 seconds and saves the result locally as a WAV file.
+The following sample authenticates the Azure Percept Audio sensor, records audio for 5 seconds and saves the result locally as a WAV file.
 Create a new file `earsample.py` with the following content

 ```python
 from azure.iot.percept import AzureEar